nultinator/StratumPool/README.md

 These are a very simple stratum servers for connecting GPU miners to a Arrow full node.

-- StratumPool : Clients can specify their own transparent ycash address. ----NEEDS TWEAKED TO WORK WITH ARW
+- StratumPool : Clients can specify their own transparent arrow address.
-- StratumSolo : All clients mine to the local node wallet. ---ALSO NEEDS TWEAKED
+- StratumSolo : All clients mine to the local node wallet.
-- Cenote      : Solo pool with more options ---TESTED AND WORKING
+- Cenote      : Solo pool with more options

 All operate as 'solo-pools', miners ONLY get paid if they find a block.